Strata Plumbing Responsibility - Who Covers Plumbing Issues and Damage?

 2. Burst Water Pipes

 The responsibility for repairing a burst water pipe can vary depending on the location and function of the pipes.
-As a general rule, any pipes that are underneath the floor are the responsibility of the strata management company, while the pipes that are underneath the floor are the responsibility of the lot owner.
+As a general rule, any leaking pipes that are underneath the floor are the responsibility of the strata management company, while the pipes that aren't underneath the floor are the responsibility of the lot owner.

 However, some scenarios don’t follow this rule.
 For example, you might have a pipe that runs through your walls, which you would think would be your responsibility.
 However, if that pipe services both your lot and the lot above you, it will be the responsibility of the owners corporation to fix it.
-Pipes that run inside the wall between two strata property lots typically fall to the strata owners corporation too.
+Burst pipes that run inside the wall between two strata property lots typically fall to the strata owners corporation too.

 When a pipe bursts, you’ll likely have water damage to contend with as well.
 Whoever is responsible for fixing the burst water pipe typically will have to cover the cost to repair the water damage too.

 In cases of water damage, there is a chance that mould and mildew will form if the problem is not addressed quickly or if the repair technician doesn’t do a thorough job of drying out the area.
 If mould or mildew is located on the internal walls of your lot, it will most likely be up to you to fix.
 However, if it forms on the ceiling, floor, external walls or shared boundary walls, the strata owners corporation is responsible.

 Fixtures like taps and shower heads are typically sealed tightly so they don’t leak.
 Over time, those seals can wear out and deteriorate, resulting in leaking from the base of the tap and shower head.
 Since these are all internal lot components, they will nearly always fall to the individual lot owner to resolve.